Rupt/bailed-statistics/README.md

 Freely allocate memory, and let the operating systems clean up.

-This is an efficient design pattern for short-lived programs.
+This is an efficient design pattern for short-lived programs;

-To track and free memory oneself is duplication of effort.
+to track and free memory oneself is duplication of effort.

 RooStats and its HistFitter extensions operate under this design.
 We must therefore ensure short lives to our programs using them.

 This module executes leaky code to simulate 'toys' in small batches through a